ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @desc, no, A description for the step to display to the user and to include in the test session log.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @success, no, Whether or not this step should be considered as a success or failure (the default).
 This is provided as a ``boolean`` or a variable reference.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
 See also :ref:`tdl-steps-common-hidesteps`. documentation, no, Rich text content that provides further information on the current step.